grx7/matrix/README.md

-# MatrixApp
+> # Zion

-MatrixApp is a Matrix client built for day to day instant messaging, it is a federated and open source alternative to closed source of single server services like [WhatsApp](https://whatsapp.com), [Wire](https://wire.com) or [Telegram](https://telegram.org).
+Zion (working title) is a Matrix client built for day to day instant messaging, it is a federated and open source alternative to closed source of single server services like [WhatsApp](https://whatsapp.com), [Wire](https://wire.com) or [Telegram](https://telegram.org).

-MatrixApp is built using the MatrixSDK (https://github.com/matrix-org/matrix-ios-sdk) and written in Swift.
+Zion is built using the MatrixSDK (https://github.com/matrix-org/matrix-ios-sdk) and written in Swift.

 ## Screenshots